Kurgan Oblast: History

 Formed by Decree of the Presidium of the Supreme Soviet of the USSR of February 6, 1943.
 The region included 32 districts of the eastern part of the Chelyabinsk region and 4 districts of the Omsk region with a total population of 975,000.

 Recipient of the Order of Lenin (1959).

 Geography

 Kurgan Oblast is located in Southern Russia and is part of the Urals Federal District.
 It shares borders with Chelyabinsk Oblast to the west, Sverdlovsk Oblast to the north-west, Tyumen Oblast to the north-east, and Kazakhstan (Kostanay and North Kazakhstan Region) to the south.
+Lakes Medvezhye and Filatovo are located in the district.

 Climate

 The oblast has a severe continental climate with long cold winters and warm summers with regular droughts.
 The average January temperature is -18 C, and the average temperature in the warmest month (July) is +19 C. Annual precipitation is about 400 mm.

 Politics

 During the Soviet period, the high authority in the oblast was shared between three persons: The first secretary of the Kurgan CPSU Committee (who in reality had the biggest authority), the chairman of the oblast Soviet (legislative power), and the Chairman of the oblast Executive Committee (executive power).
 Since 1991, CPSU lost all the power, and the head of the Oblast administration, and eventually the governor was appointed/elected alongside elected regional parliament.

 The Charter of Kurgan Oblast is the fundamental law of the region.
 The Kurgan Oblast Duma is the province's standing legislative (representative) body.
 The Oblast Duma consists of 34 members and exercises its authority by passing laws, resolutions, and other legal acts and by supervising the implementation and observance of the laws and other legal acts passed by it.
 The highest executive body is the Oblast Government, which includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day to day matters of the province.
 The Oblast administration supports the activities of the Governor who is the highest official and acts as guarantor of the observance of the oblast Charter in accordance with the Constitution of Russia.

 After the last elections held in 2015 the United Russia Party currently holds the majority of seats in the Oblast Duma.
 Elections of deputies of the Kurgan Regional Duma of the VII convocation are scheduled for 2020.